KeerthiSreek/movieticket/README.md

 # movieticket
-An simple design on ui/ux for booking a show.
+An simple design on ui/ux for booking a show for a movie which has been done with limited prototype and same category of colors to maintain the theme of it and personally I choose a movie according to my idea.This design focuses on usability, simplicity, and clear paths to completing the booking process while ensuring an aesthetically pleasing interface.
+The system is responsive across mobile apps.